Luc Tardif: Professional

 Tardif moved to Europe to play two seasons in the Belgian Hockey League with the Brussels Royal IHSC, where he led the 1975 Dutch Cup in goals scored.
 After his Brussels team placed last overall in the 1976 Dutch Cup, it withdrew from the Dutch league.

 Tardif had planned on returning to Trois-Rivières after two seasons in Belgium, until a former teammate from UQTR recommended him to Chamonix HC who sought to fill their vacancy for a foreign-born player.
 Tardif played in the Nationale A League with Chamonix for seven seasons from 1977–78 to 1983–84, and referred to his time in Chamonix as "the best period of my hockey career", until "the injuries started to slow me down".
 He won the Charles Ramsay Trophy as the league's top scorer four times in five seasons from 1979 to 1983.
 He missed the 1981–82 season with a knee injury and was replaced by Rick Bourbonnais.
-In the early 1980s, Tardif acquired French citizenship (a frequent move among foreign players at the time) in order to get around the league's stringent one-import rule, and to improve his post hockey career prospects.
+In the early 1980s, Tardif became a naturalized citizen of France (a frequent move among foreign players at the time) in order to get around the league's stringent one-import rule, and to improve his post hockey career prospects.
 He won the first of two Nationale A League titles when he led Chamonix HC to its final championship in 1979.

 Tardif later played five seasons with the Dragons de Rouen from 1984–85 to 1987–88, and again for the 1989–90 season.
 He also played for the Drakkars de Caen in the FFHG Division 1 during the 1988–89 season.
 In 1984, Tardif was recruited by Rouen to achieve promotion to the Nationale A League.
 He helped Rouen win its first Nationale A League title in 1990, then retired.
 He served as Rouen's player-coach for several seasons, was briefly the team's vice-president, and oversaw the youth hockey program at Rouen during his spare time.